Phone —(732) 200-2754Email —[email protected]Member sign-in

 Introduction

-Every new interstate motor carrier enters a 12-month probationary “new entrant” period the day their MC number activates.
-Somewhere inside that window — typically months 3 through 9 — an FMCSA safety investigator (SI) or state contractor (MCSAP) will schedule an audit under 49 CFR § 385.301.
+Every new interstate motor carrier enters an 18-month probationary “new entrant” period the day their MC number activates.
+Somewhere inside the first 12 months — typically months 3 through 9 — an FMCSA safety investigator (SI) or state contractor (MCSAP) will schedule an audit under 49 CFR Part 385, Subpart D.

 Below is the checklist auditors actually work through.
 Walk it yourself, in order, before they walk it for you.